British Ambassador to Libya

 Passports and emergency travel documents

 How to renew or replace your British passport if you are outside the UK and information on getting replacement travel documents if your passport is lost or stolen.

-For information on whether you require a visa for the United Kingdom and how to apply go to the UK Border Agency website.
-Please note that the Embassy cannot deal with individual enquiries about visa applications.
-For all visa enquiries, please contact the UK Border Agency.
+For information on whether you require a visa for the United Kingdom and how to apply go to UK Visas & Immigration website.
+The British Embassy cannot deal with individual enquiries about visa applications.
+For all visa enquiries, please contact UK Visas & Immigration.

 Births, deaths and marriages